Empire State Building: Suicide attempts

-Because of the building's iconic status, it and other Midtown landmarks are popular locations for suicide attempts.
+Because of the building's iconic status, it and other Midtown landmarks are common locations for suicide attempts.
 More than 30 people have attempted suicide over the years by jumping from the upper parts of the building, with most attempts being successful.

-The first suicide from the building occurred on April 7, 1931, before it was even completed, when a carpenter who had been laid-off went to the 58th floor and jumped.
+The first suicide from the building occurred on April 7, 1931, before it was even completed, when a carpenter who had been laid off went to the 58th floor and jumped.
 The first suicide after the building's opening occurred from the 86th floor observatory in February 1935, when Irma P. Eberhardt fell 1029 ft onto a marquee sign.
 On December 16, 1943, William Lloyd Rambo jumped to his death from the 86th floor, landing amidst Christmas shoppers on the street below.
 In the early morning of September 27, 1946, shell-shocked Marine Douglas W. Brashear Jr. jumped from the 76th-floor window of the Grant Advertising Agency; police found his shoes 50 ft from his body.

-On May 1, 1947, Evelyn McHale leapt to her death from the 86th floor observation deck and landed on a limousine parked at the curb.
+On May 1, 1947, Evelyn McHale leaped to her death from the 86th-floor observation deck and landed on a limousine parked at the curb.
 Photography student Robert Wiles took a photo of McHale's oddly intact corpse a few minutes after her death.
 The police found a suicide note among possessions that she left on the observation deck: "He is much better off without me....
 I wouldn't make a good wife for anybody".
-The photo ran in the May 12, 1947 edition of Life magazine and is often referred to as "The Most Beautiful Suicide".
+The photo ran in the May 12, 1947, edition of Life magazine and is often referred to as "The Most Beautiful Suicide".
 It was later used by visual artist Andy Warhol in one of his prints entitled Suicide (Fallen Body).
-A 7 ft mesh fence was put up around the 86th floor terrace in December 1947 after five people tried to jump during a three-week span in October and November of that year.
+A 7 ft mesh fence was put up around the 86th floor terrace in December 1947 after five people tried to jump during three weeks in October and November of that year.
 By then, sixteen people had died from suicide jumps.

 Only one person has jumped from the upper observatory.
 Frederick Eckert of Astoria ran past a guard in the enclosed 102nd-floor gallery on November 3, 1932, and jumped a gate leading to an outdoor catwalk intended for dirigible passengers.
 He landed and died on the roof of the 86th floor observation promenade.

 Two people have survived falls by not falling more than a floor.
 On December 2, 1979, Elvita Adams jumped from the 86th floor, only to be blown back onto a ledge on the 85th floor by a gust of wind and left with a broken hip.
 On April 25, 2013, a man fell from the 86th floor observation deck, but he landed alive with minor injuries on an 85th-floor ledge where security guards brought him inside and paramedics transferred him to a hospital for a psychiatric evaluation.